 - Slice thickly or break apart the bananas into a medium bowl and add the lemon juice.
 Mash with a fork or potato masher to the consistency of chunky applesauce.

-- Cream together the butter and sugars in a large bowl; add eggs one at a time, with the vanilla and lemon zest, and beat until creamy and smooth.
+- Cream together the butter and sugars in a large bowl; add eggs one at a time with the vanilla, and beat until creamy and smooth.
 (If doing this manually, beat the eggs separately and add some at a time.)

-- Mix the flour, baking powder, spices, and chopped nuts (if using) with a fork in another bowl.
+- Mix the flour, baking powder, spices, lemon zest, and chopped nuts (if using) with a fork in another medium bowl.
 Add a third or so at a time to the butter/sugar mixture, alternating with the banana mixture, and beat well manually after each addition.

 Remember, this is gluten-free, so you don’t have to worry about over-mixing the dry with the wet – in fact, incorporate as much air as you can.
 (You’ll see holes open up as the lemon reacts with the baking powder.)